 with a comma separating the transport and address and a colon separating the

 address and port.

-In practice, though the transport and port are elided because the default
+In practice, though, the transport and port are omitted because the default

 remote, defines a service provided across a network connection,

 and the default port, 443, is the standard port for encrypted (TLS)